AnneH20/HCI-Final-Project/README.md

 Works in Google Chrome, Safari, and Firefox browsers

-Figma Prototype link is included under the file "Figma Prototype Link"
+Figma Prototype link is included under the file "FigmaPrototypeLink.md"